Poornima2028-aie/D7_MFC4_RUL-Prediction-And-PCA/README.md

 <img src="images/cnn.png.jpeg" width="600">
 </p>

-A **1D CNN** extracts local temporal patterns from sensor sequences.
+A **1D Convolutional Neural Network** is used to extract local features from sensor sequences.

 ### Convolution Operation

+The convolution operation can be represented as:

 $$
 y(t) = \sum_{i=0}^{k} x(t-i) \cdot w(i)